-- 1. COP12 requested the Ramsar Convention Secretariat (through Resolution XII.8.21): "i) to assess the achievements of regional initiatives in delivering technical, administrative and collaborative benefits to the Parties in their regions, as well as their effectiveness and efficiency, ii) to analyse weaknesses, strengths and difficulties of regional initiative implementation and management, and iii) to formulate recommendations for improving the Operational Guidelines for regional initiatives to support the implementation of the Convention;".1 - 2.
-In order to do so, the Secretariat asked the 15 Regional Initiatives that were endorsed by Standing Committee as operating under the Convention during the triennium 2012-2015 to fill in a questionnaire.
+- COP12 requested the Ramsar Convention Secretariat (through Resolution XII.8.21): "i) to assess the achievements of regional initiatives in delivering technical, administrative and collaborative benefits to the Parties in their regions, as well as their effectiveness and efficiency, ii) to analyse weaknesses, strengths and difficulties of regional initiative implementation and management, and iii) to formulate recommendations for improving the Operational Guidelines for regional initiatives to support the implementation of the Convention;". - 2.
+The Secretariat therefore asked the 15 Regional Initiatives that were endorsed by Standing Committee as operating under the Convention during the triennium 2013-2015 to fill in a questionnaire.
 The responses received enabled the compilation of up-to-date information and the establishment of a baseline for the assessment of the achievements of the RRIs and their compliance with the existing Operational Guidelines.
-The reminder of this document lists brief summaries of the responses submitted by the initiatives.
-Standardized short answers provided below allow the reader to compare differences between the initiatives and to see where responses are similar.
+A draft of this assessment was submitted for comments to the leaders of the Regional Initiatives (during a workshop on 22 November 2015) and to all Parties (by correspondence in December 2015).
+Comments received are included in this revised version.
+The remainder of this document lists brief summaries of the responses submitted by the Initiatives.
+Standardized short answers provided below allow the reader to compare differences between the Initiatives and to see where responses are similar.
 The comments added by the Secretariat make reference to the existing Operational Guidelines 2013-2015, aiming to develop common ways forward to support Ramsar Regional Initiatives for the increased implementation of the Ramsar Convention on Wetlands. - 3.
 This report follows the structure of the questionnaire and its numbering.
-The individual initiatives are identified with one-letter codes:2 - A Ramsar Centre for Eastern Africa (RAMCEA) in Kampala - B Regional Ramsar Centre for Central and West Asia (RRC-CWA) in Teheran - C Ramsar Regional Centre for East Asia (RRC-EA) in Changwon - D West African Coastal Zone Wetlands Network (WaCoWet) - E Ramsar Network for the Niger River Basin (NigerWet) - F Regional Strategy for High Andean Wetlands - G Strategy for Wetlands in the La Plata River Basin
+The individual initiatives are identified with one-letter codes: - A Ramsar Centre for Eastern Africa (RAMCEA) in Kampala - B Regional Ramsar Centre for Central and West Asia (RRC-CWA) in Teheran - C C Ramsar Regional Centre for East Asia (RRC-EA) in Changwon - R Regional Ramsar Centre for Wetland Training and Research in the Western Hemisphere (CREHO) - D West African Coastal Zone Wetlands Network (WaCoWet) - E Ramsar Network for the Niger River Basin (NigerWet) - F Regional Strategy for High Andean Wetlands - G Strategy for Wetlands in the La Plata River Basin - H Caribbean Wetlands Regional Initiative (CariWet) - J Conservation and Wise Use of [American] Mangroves and Coral Reefs - K East Asian-Australasian Flyway Partnership (EAAFP) - L Mediterranean Wetlands Initiative (MedWet) - M Carpathian Wetland Initiative (CWI) - N Nordic-Baltic Wetlands Initiative (NorBalWet) - P Black and Azov Sea Coastal Wetlands (BlackSeaWet)